ofosos/scratch/README.md

 ## apodpaper.pl

-  - fetch an Astronomy Picture of the Day
+  - fetch an Astronomy Picture of the Day and set it as your windows background image

 ## ansible